WordPress/phpunit-test-runner/README.md

 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-Use a more complex SSH connection process by creating a SSH alias:
+Use a more complex SSH connection process by creating an SSH alias:

 ```bash
 # 1. Add the following to ~/.ssh/config to create a 'wpt' alias